yasiryagi/helpdesk/roles/storage-lead/README.md

 #### Notes
 - Can not invite multiple people, or invite to a bucket when it is assigned.
-- Can invite an SP to multiple buckets
+- Can invite one worker to multiple buckets

 ### remove-operator
 ```